swosu/SwosuCsPythonExamples/CYOAG/README.md

 ```python
 print('1\n2\n3')
 ```
 * Getting input from the users:
 ```python
 print('Enter name of best friend:', end=' ')
 best_friend = input()
 print('My best friend is', best_friend)
 ```

 ## Chapter 1 ideas for fun
 One way to start to have fun here is with some simple MadLibs.
 In this game, you ask the user to give you some words.
 Then you use the words in a story.
 This can lead to some funny results.

+Here is a tutorial that can help you get started: https://kidscodecs.com/python-mad-libs/

 ## Chapter 2 list of tools